jennied/sprit-animal-matt-gitz/README.md

 Author: Matt Gitzendanner

 ##My Spirit Animal
-My spirit animal is a buffalo
+My spirit animal is a buffalo.

 ##Buffalo Facts
 The American Buffalo is _Bison bison_ and is also known as a bison. ![](http://upload.wikimedia.org/wikipedia/commons/thumb/1/13/Bisonkalb.jpg/320px-Bisonkalb.jpg)